carlosep/the-odin-project/web-development-101/html-css-google-homepage/README.md

-# Web Development 101- Project01: HTML/CSS
+# Project: HTML/CSS - Google Homepage
 First Project of THE ODIN PROJECT, consisting in replicate google's homepage.
 As seen at: http://www.theodinproject.com/web-development-101/html-css